directus/directus/packages/env/readme.md

 # @directus/env

-Environment variable configuration extraction for Directus
+Environment variable configuration extraction for Directus.

 ## Description

-This package exports a pressure based rate limiter that is used within Directus, an open-source headless CMS.
+This package exports utilities for environment variable configuration extraction that are used within Directus, an open-source headless CMS.

 For more information about Directus, visit the [official website](https://directus.io).